ziaur07/photo_editor/README.md

 # PyPhotoshop
 Python implementation of image filters

 Use Python to adjust brightness and contrast, add blur, and detect edges!
-Follow along tutorial: https://youtu.be/4ifdUQmZqhM

 In order to download this code, either click the green button at the top right and download as ZIP, or use `git clone https://github.com/kying18/pyphotoshop.git`.
 You will need to `pip install -r requirements.txt` (or use `pip3` if you are getting a module not found error).